Digital 2D Animation and Multimedia

 IV.
 Learning Objectives

-4. To integrate animation and sound for effective web design.
+- Integrate animation and sound for effective storytelling.

 • plagiarism (turning in work not written by you, or lacking proper citation),